iTwin/bis-schemas/Domains/1-Common/Profiles/Profiles.remarks.md

 - `VerticalLegInnerEdgeLength` = `Depth` - `Thickness`
 - `VerticalLegSlopeHeight` = `VerticalLegInnerEdgeLength` * Tan(`LegSlope`)

+Note that `EdgeRadius` can be bigger than thickness.

 **Constraints:**
 - `Width` must be greater than zero
 - `Depth` must be greater than zero